Frequently Asked Questions

 Further questions should be directed at firstname.lastname@example.org.

 Although financial aid is disbursed to your Western Account Online on Tuesdays and Fridays, excess financial aid is refunded every day starting the first day of the quarter for the first two weeks, then every Monday and Wednesday after that.
-Refunds are processed by a third party, BankMobile, and will disburse to your chosen bank account if you have signed up for direct deposit.
+Refunds are processed by a third party, BankMobile, and will disburse to your selected refund preference.

 During fall, winter and spring quarters, tuition is set at a per credit rate up to 10-18 credits.
 If your enrollment change brings your total credit load below 10 credits and occurred within the tuition refund period (see Registrars Office important dates), you will receive a refund.
 Be advised that reducing your enrollment may also affect your financial aid eligibility or reduce your financial aid.
 Contact email@example.com or 360.650.3470 to determine this before reducing your enrollment.

 Please review the Withdrawing from WWU portion of the financial aid website for more information.
 Although you may be eligible for a refund of tuition and fees, students who withdraw from the university may be required to repay part or all of their financial aid based on the percentage of the term they have attended and confirmed participation in their coursework.
 Please contact financial aid for specifics regarding your individual financial aid.
 Please contact firstname.lastname@example.org or 360.650.3470 for specifics regarding financial aid eligibility.

 Please login into your Web4U and review your holds.
 Questions regarding SA, LC, PE, and PL holds can be directed to the Student Business Online.
 For other holds, please contact the phone number associated with the hold.